willr-training/amazon-training/aws-training/modern-app-dev/modern-app-dev.md

 ## Aws step functions

+# The Art of the State: Fully-managed service orchestration powered by state machines
+Speaker: Gabe Hollombe - Senior Technical Evangelist, AWS
+Duration: 45 mins

+Microservice architectures give us increased agility and scale, but as they grow they can become complicated to coordinate and debug.
+In this session, we review the common service coordination patterns, and see how AWS Step Functions helps us to quickly build fully-managed and resilient workflows powered by easy-to-understand state machines.
+This session includes Architecture Quick Chat: Controlling the flow with state machines, featuring whiteboarding discussions on the key concepts.

-# Modern application dev > the art of the state machines
+Modern application dev > the art of the state machines 40 min
-40 min

 ## Agenda